alecello/algorithms-and-programming/README.md

 ## VS Code support
 VS Code support is included in the repo (since it's the editor I use).
-The default build task (`CTRL + B` with default keybinds) will rebuild all the applications, whereas the default debug configuration (`F5` with default keybinds) will rebuild the current file only and debug it with gdb.
+The default build task (`CTRL + SHIFT + B` with default keybinds) will rebuild all the applications, whereas the default debug configuration (`F5` with default keybinds) will rebuild the current file only and debug it with gdb.

 ## License